johanneskropf/node-red-contrib-sox-utils/README.md

 ## Play Node

 The play node will play an audio file which path was send as a `msg.payload` to the node.
 It will try to play the audio on the selected output from the nodes menu.
-It sends playback progress to the output and a `msg.payload` of `complete
+It sends playback progress to the output and a `msg.payload` of `complete` once finished.
+You can stop playback at anytime with a `msg.payload` of `stop`.
+*if you want to play mp3's with sox you will have to install a handler for this:*udo apt-get install libsox-fmt-mp3`